Robinhood event contracts | Robinhood

 How does Robinhood offer event contracts?

-Robinhood is able to offer event contracts through Robinhood Derivatives and its membership with ForecastEx, a Designated Contract Market, regulated by the Commodity Futures Trading Commission (CFTC).
+Robinhood is able to offer event contracts through Robinhood Derivatives and its membership with the partnered exchanges regulated by the Commodity Futures Trading Commission (CFTC).

 Why are contract prices in cents?

-Each contract is traded in cents at the exchange and represents a probability between $0.00 and $1.00, with each cent effectively representing a 1% probability that the event will occur.
-For example, if a candidate’s contract is priced at 53 cents, this can be interpreted as a 53% probability that the candidate will win according to traders of the open market.
+Each contract represents an approximate probability between $0.01 and $0.99, with each cent effectively representing a 1% probability that the event will occur.
+For example, if a contract is priced at $0.53, this can be interpreted as a 53% probability that it will occur according to that market.

-Note that for this event contact, the exchange that executes your orders, ForecastEx, embeds $0.01 within the price.
-Therefore, the two sides of the contract add up to $1.01 or 101%.
-So it’s not an exact probability.
-Your order will only be executed if the two sides of the contract add up to $1.01.
+Note that for some event contracts, the exchange that executes your orders may embed $0.01 within the price.
+Therefore the two sides of the contract may add up to $1.01 or 101%.
+So, it’s not an exact probability.

 Can I trade event contracts on Legend or web classic?

-Currently, our presidential election event contracts are only available to trade in-app.
+Currently, event contracts are only available to trade in-app.

 How are event contracts taxed?